CodeHana/PricePrediction/writeup.md

 The goal is to predict the house value in the bay area and help in knowing  what is value of the house ?
 - Is the price listed by the realter overpriced within a reasonable range
 -
-## Appraches

-Explore the Sklearn Linear Regression, PolynomialFeatures model, as well as Lasso Model to find he best modeling through feature engineering
+- Explore the Sklearn modLinear Regression, PolynomialFeatures model, as well as Lasso Model to find he best modeling through feature engineering

 ## Data
+Web scrapping using BeautifulSoup and collect data from

 - [Zillow](https://www.zillow.com/) - Focus on Alameda and Santa Clara County
 - [Median Household Income in California](http://zipatlas.com/us/ca/zip-code-comparison/median-household-income.htm)

-## Analysis Strategies
+## Appraches
-- Considerthe both exits and entries everyday traffic through the period of 05/01/2021 - 08/31/2021.
-- Examine the total traffic rank the top 10 stations per weekday and weekend.
-- Checked the traffic of week days per top 10 stations
-- Confirm the analyzed result on the map and cross check with the household incom NYC to make final suggestions
+- Collected 32 features, including Bedroom, Bathroom, Parking numbers ... to Material minimum school distance..
+- Adopt feature engineering and merge the house info with median house income per zipcode
+- Explore the Sklearn modLinear Regression, PolynomialFeatures model, as well as Lasso Model to find he best modeling

 ### Tools:
 - SciKit-Learn: